 4. Start a "quiet time" basket for your little ones.

 Fill a basket with some quiet play activities that your child(ren) can do alone.
 Only bring it out during your Bible reading and prayer time and teach your children to play quietly with the things in the basket so that Mommy can read her Bible and talk to Jesus.
 This might take a little training and you might have to separate the children so they play more quietly, but don't worry.
-I have another article on this topic coming soon!
+Click here for more on how to implement quiet play time for your children.

 >>Follow our Pinterest board: Busy Toddlers & Baby for more quiet time ideas<<